Azure/uk-official-three-tier-webapp/README.md

 # Solution Overview
-For more information about this solution, see [Azure Blueprint Automation: Three-Tier Web Applications for UK-OFFICIAL](https://aka.ms/ukwebappblueprint)
+For more information about this solution, see [Azure Security and Compliance Blueprint - UK-OFFICAL Three-Tier Web Applications Automation](https://aka.ms/ukwebappblueprint).

 # Deploy the Solution

 These templates automatically deploy the Azure resources for a Windows based three-tier application with an Active Directory Domain architecture. **As this is a complex deployment that delivers the full infrastructure and environment, it can take up to two hours to deploy using the Azure Portal (Method 2).** Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure Portal.

 Rather than develop the templates for this environment from scratch, some templates used are drawn from the [Microsoft Patterns and Practices GitHub Repository](https://github.com/mspnp) [Template Building Blocks](https://github.com/mspnp/template-building-blocks).
-There are two methods that deployment users may use to deploy this Azure Blueprint reference architecture.
+There are two methods that deployment users may use to deploy this reference architecture.
 The first method uses a PowerShell script, whereas the second method utilises Azure Portal to deploy the reference architecture.
 These two methods are detailed in the sections below.

  As a pre-requisite to deployment, users should ensure that they have: